vishnuMohanan01/contibution-faker/README.md

 # contribution-faker

-A primitive node based script that make the user's contribution calender look rich and green.
+A primitive node based script that makes your **Github contribution calender look rich and green**.

 ## Getting Started